vakila/vakila.github.io/_posts/2016-08-22-marionette-act-ii-testing.md

 <!--** -->

 Our first thought might be, "Wow, that's a lot of arguments".
 Indeed!
 This is how the runner knows how you want the tests to be run.
-For example, `binary` is the path to the specific Firefox application binary you want to use, and `e10s` is a Boolean that conveys whether or not you want to run Firefox with multiple processes.
+For example, `binary` is the path to the specific Firefox application binary you want to use, and `e10s` conveys whether or not you want to run Firefox with multiple processes.

 Where do all these arguments come from?
 They're [passed](https://dxr.mozilla.org/mozilla-central/source/testing/marionette/harness/marionette/runtests.py#67) to the runner by `MarionetteHarness`, which [gets them](https://dxr.mozilla.org/mozilla-central/source/testing/marionette/harness/marionette/runtests.py#51-52) from the *argument parser* we mentioned earlier, [`MarionetteArguments`](https://dxr.mozilla.org/mozilla-central/source/testing/marionette/harness/marionette/runtests.py#24-27).